abid21-ui/Meteor-Mayhem/README.md

 # Meteor Mayhem: Arcade Reforged v2.3

-A modular C/Raylib revival of the original **Meteor Mayhem** prototype.
+A modular C/Raylib reboot of the original arcade game **Asteroids**.
+Made for our term project for CSE 4202 course.

+# Authors

+- Abid(230041144)
+- Sami Rahman(230041111)

 ## Features